oszi/ansible-collections/ansible_collections/oszi/environments/README.md

 - **baselinux** - Base for every Linux environment, depends on most roles from **oszi.general**.
 - **containerhost** - Baselinux and Podman with systemd-based container services.
 - **toolbox** - Baselinux and DevOps tools (CLI).
 It can be built as a container image.
-- **workstation** - Containerhost and Toolbox with Gnome, and workstation-specific tweaks.
+- **workstation** - Gnome, Flatpak, etc, and workstation-specific tweaks.
+Recommends Toolbox.
 - **macbook** - Dated and unused, basic automation for Macbooks.